 This section contains a list of Mexico’s principal banks and a brief overview of them, based on current information we have about them.

-Short for “Banco Nacional de Mexico”, Banamex is owned by CitiGroup, the US Banking giant.
-When the bank was bought by Citi, it underwent a slight re-brand with a mix of the old Banamex logo and current CitiBank colors.
-Lines are often very long at Banamex branches, despite their electronic ticket/rota system.
-Banamex has one of the largest branch networks in the country and is also an agent for Western Union money transfers.
+Previous Banamex, Short for “Banco Nacional de Mexico”, now Citibanamex is owned by CitiGroup, the US Banking giant.
+When the bank was bought by Citi, it underwent a slight re-brand with a mix of the old Banamex logo and current CitiBank colors, and later on the bank renamed Banamex to Citibanamex.
+Lines are often very long at Citibanamex branches, despite their electronic ticket/rota system.
+Citibanamex has one of the largest branch networks in the country and is also an agent for Western Union money transfers.

 BBVA is short for Banco Bilbao Vizcaya Argentaria that, as the name suggests, is a Spanish bank.
 BBVA bought Bancomer and re-branded the name to BBVA Bancomer replacing the look to match the parent bank’s corporate theme and colors.
 BBVA has a huge branch network with branches and ATMs at every main town and city throughout Mexico and is one of the banks in Mexico which is often seen reaching out to foreign clients through magazines targeted at foreigners, e.g. glossy real estate and in-flight magazines.